jplasmeier/GameSearchSolver/README.md

 |java com.jplaz.eecs391.Main --game-type NPuzzle --game-size 3 |mode = loop, gameType = NPuzzle, gameSize = 3|
 |java com.jplaz.eecs391.Main --game-type NPuzzle --game-size 3 --file commands.txt|mode = file, gameType = NPuzzle, gameSize = 3|

-#### Commands.java
+#### Command.java

 This is an Enum for matching command strings to functions.
 The mapping is stored in the Enum, and exposes a function that accepts a string of a command and its arguments, and calls its associated function with its arguments.
 Since there are a fixed number of commands, it makes sense to enumerate them in an enum.
 Additionally, this enum provides a `stringToCommand` function that parses the command string into the enum type.

+#### Move.java

+For the same reasons as above, Move.java enumerates the possible moves of the NPuzzle.
+Ideally, Move would be an interface and each puzzle would implement Move accordingly, but for now, these moves are for the NPuzzleState (up, down, left, right).

 #### NPuzzleState.java

-There is no constructor; the game state is not initialized until `setState` or `randomizeState` is called.
-A design choice to make is: Should GameState objects be mutable or immutable?
+A big question that was addresssed during design is: Should GameState objects be mutable or immutable?
 It seems like managing unique states in terms of marked/unmarked states would be much easier if each instance was a unique and immutable state.
 The GameSolver class should be able to easily create and manipulate the state of the game by manipulating instances rather than a single object.

-However, we do not really need N object instances for N states.
-Because the state of a GameState object can be uniquely represented by its `gameBoard` field, we can reuse a single instance to represent the current state of the game.
-When searching, that is, dealing with successor states, we are still free to create new objects.
+This is implemented by making deep copies of the `gameBoard` array when making moves.
+Additionally, `equals()` and `hashCode()` are overridden so that when an instance of NPuzzleState is added to a hash map, another instance with the same game state will be considered equal.

 #### GameSolver.java